 The boat behaves differently when using reverse.
 The steering response is the opposite of forward operation.
-Turning the steering clockwise will turn the back of the boat to the left and inversely.
+So, turning the steering wheel clockwise will turn the back of the boat to the left and inversely.
 Use throttle moderately.
 Too much RPM will create water turbulence and reduce reverse efficiency.
 At first outing, carefully practice this maneuver away from anything with which you might collide.